antranapp/14DaysOfBasicAndroidKotlin/README.md

 **What do you learn?**

--Explore how to use some common widgets in Android:
+- Explore how to use some common widgets in Android:
 	- TextView
 	- Button
 	- Switch